rodekruis/social-media-listening/README.md

 ```
 docker run -it --entrypoint /bin/bash rodekruis/news-tracker-ethiopia
 ```
-5. Check that everything is working by running the model (see [Usage](https://github.com/rodekruis/IBF-dengue-model#usage) below)
+5. Check that everything is working by running the pipeline (see [Usage](https://github.com/rodekruis/news-tracker-ethiopia#usage) below)

 ### Manual Setup